honkjs/publisher/README.md

 unsub();
 ```

-This functionality is built for you (almost identically) in @honkjs/store.
+This functionality is built for you in [@honkjs/store.](https://github.com/honkjs/store)